Bordon Camp: Memorial

 A commemorative stone was erected by the Land Electrical and Mechanical Engineers of the Canadian Forces in June 1985, on the site of the Tin Tabernacle, in memory of members of the Canadian Army who served in Bordon during both world wars.
 The maple leaf was even adopted by 4 Battalion REME as a background to the "IV" in their logo.

-Foxhounds

-In addition to military use, the area is used by the Goschen foxhounds, Chiddingfold, Leconfield and Cowdray foxhounds, and the Hampshire hunt.